SS-Bewerber

-SS-Bewerber or Staffel-Bewerber ([bəˈvɛʁbɐ]; "SS-Applicant") was an SS rank used in Nazi Germany from 1933 to 1945.
+SS-Bewerber or Staffel-Bewerber ([bəˈvɛʁbɐ]; "SS-Applicant") was an SS rank used in Nazi Germany from 1934 to 1945.
 The rank of SS-Bewerber was the lowest possible SS rank and was assigned to those personnel who were candidates in the SS.
-The rank was most often used in the Allgemeine-SS as a prelude to appointment as an SS-Anwärter.
+The rank was used in the Allgemeine-SS as a prelude to appointment as an SS-Anwärter (recruit).

 Within the Allgemeine-SS, the rank of SS-Bewerber was (more often than not) used simply as an administrative title while a background investigation was being conducted on a potential SS member.
 Typically this would involve a criminal history check, political reliability screening, and investigation into the prospective SS member's racial background.

-The rank of SS-Bewerber was also occasionally used in the Waffen-SS, but merely as a title for an SS recruit who had yet to report for initial in-processing and basic training.
-An SS-Bewerber was rarely issued a uniform or any type of insignia.
-In the few cases where a uniform was provided, a basic SS uniform would be worn without any insignia.